CS-LAB-MGMT/CS_LAB_MGMT/README.md

 `git pull`
 `git checkout feature123_libtest`
 `git merge development`
 No conflicts, hurray!
 Now, I just need to push it to remote and submit the pull request.
-I think I will give it a better name on the remote because libtest is not needed.
+I think I will overwrite feature123 on the remote because the libtest branch effectively replaces it.
 `git push origin feature123_libtest:feature123`
 Ready for merge and pull request.